 General liability insurance costs for food vendors can range from $350 to $1,000 annually.
 Costs vary depending on the size of your business, your cooking operations, and the type of food vendor.

-If you have any employees, workers’ compensation will be required—unless you are in Texas or South Dakota.
+If you have any employees, workers’ compensation will be legally required—unless you are in Texas or South Dakota.
 Beyond that, liability insurance for food vendors or general liability may be required depending on how your business operates because most venues will require proof of general liability to sell on their premises.

 Whether located in a brick-and-mortar building or operating as a mobile enterprise, food businesses require a license to operate.
 You will want to check with your local government to find out what is required and how to go about getting a license to operate.
-If you are starting out, you can review our guide on how to start a food truck business.

 You can purchase insurance directly from a provider, like Next Insurance, via a broker, like Simply Business, or from an agent.
-There is no right way—it depends on what works best for your business.
+There is no right way—it really depends on what works best for your business.

 One of the best ways to bring down the costs of business insurance is to manage your risk exposure.
 If your business serves alcohol, ensure you implement Training for Intervention Procedures (TIPS) and other relevant training for your servers, which is important for insurance companies.
 Revisiting hours of operation and demonstrating an intentional plan for checking food temperature and equipment are all important for building a case that your business takes risk seriously.